 My name is Anthony Jenner and I am a Parent Governor, appointed in November 2016.
 I have lived in Shenley Brook since 2008 with my wife and two children.
 My have two children who attend the school.
 My background is in Forestry, Land Management and Grounds Maintenance, with a very keen interest in sports both playing and spectating.
 I joined the Governing Board to actively participate in my local community and I am keen to help the children and school develop environmentally and within sport.
 I sit on the Resources and Personnel Committee.

-Parent Governor; Chair of Governors; Development Governor and Specialist governor for Special Educational Needs
+Specialist governor for Special Educational Needs and Pupil Premium

 I am a Parent Governor at Caroline Haslett School, having been appointed in December 2012.
 I have lived in Shenley Lodge since 2005, with my husband and two children.
 I have two sons who have both attended our school.
 I work part-time in another school.

 My background is in Educational Publishing, Teaching English as an Additional Language, and Applied Linguistics.
 I became a school governor because I am passionate about giving children the best possible educational opportunities and experiences, and because I would like to contribute directly to the community in which I live.
 I was elected chair in 2016, and sit on the Teaching & Learning, Pupils & Parents committee.
 I have a particular interest in vulnerable children, and in our school’s successful Speech, Communication and Language Needs Department, and for the education of children in our school who have Special Educational Needs.